isomerpages/moe-oasispri/_our-distinctiveness/Learning for Life Programme.md

 ![](/images/LLP4.png)

-### Role Specific Training For Tier 2 Student Leaders
+##### Role Specific Training For Tier 2 Student Leaders

-It is our belief that every student has the potential to develop leadership skills, and the training of leadership skills should be intentional.
+At Oasis Primary, we believe that every student has the potential to develop leadership skills, and the training of leadership skills should be intentional.

-This year, Student Leadership Committee worked closely with various departments to conduct role specific training once a semester to equip Tier 2 leaders with the necessary skills to carry out their duties.
+Therefore, the Student Leadership Committee works closely with various departments to conduct role specific training once a semester to equip Tier 2 classroom leaders with the necessary skills to carry out their duties.

 ![](/images/LLP5.png)